Methodology

 In marketing & product work

-Listening means understanding your audience, your current pipeline and what you've already tried.
-Diagnosing means finding the structural gap.
-Designing means building the system that closes that gap sustainably.
+Listening means understanding your audience, your current pipeline and what you’ve already tried.
+Diagnosing means finding the structural gap — usually in positioning or offer clarity.
+Designing means building the system that closes that gap in a way that’s sustainable.

 Products & Market Systems →